alexweinfurter/data-science/_posts/2020-08-27-munich-airbnb-data-analysis.md

 * F3

 Afterwards I build an explanation model with SHAP library.
 The resulting SHAP values have been used to create a summary plot which shows how feature values influence the price.
 In the summary plot you can e.g. see that the feature XXX increases the price if it has a HIGH/LOW value.

+## Future work
+Further data sources could be used to improve the model.
+The following steps could be worth a try:
+* Using natural language processing (NLP) to get information from the reviews
+* Using NLP for the description and summary of the listing
+* Investigate the photo quality of the listings